|ROAD TO IMARI

 " Imari " in Japanese Kanji has a foreign flavor of the lands far far away.

-place where they have never visited before.
-From a southern sea port on the island
+where they have never visited before.
+From a southern sea port on the island of Kyushu,

-of Kyushu, Imari porcelain traveled across the seas and finally reached to the shore
+Imari porcelain traveled across the seas and finally reached to the shore of Europe.
+They

-of Europe.
-They were displayed in Kings' & Queens' castles and treasured for years
+were displayed in Kings' & Queens' castles and treasured for years and years.

-added more colors with gold for its richness and wealth in red, yellow, green and
+more colors with gold for its richness and wealth in red, yellow, green and purple.

 Emiko Gilmore, May 2005